Danny Glover: Overcoming Epilepsy His Way

-A humanitarian, producer, actor and political activist, Danny Glover is known for his roles in Lethal Weapon, The Color Purple and his ambitious fight against AIDS.
+As a humanitarian, producer, actor and political activist, Danny Glover is known for his roles in The Color Purple and the Lethal Weapon film series.

 Born on July 22, 1946, Glover has lived his life in the spotlight since he started his acting career in his late 20s.
 With numerous awards and nominations, Danny Glover has also paved a legendary career outside the actor’s studio–all done despite his health struggles in his younger years.

 During his childhood and early adult life, Glover suffered from epilepsy.
 Epilepsy is a disorder in which nerve cell activity in the brain is disturbed, causing seizures.
 During a seizure, a person experiences abnormal behavior, symptoms, and sensations, sometimes including loss of consciousness.
 It wasn’t until 1977, when he made the decision to have a breakthrough with this brain disorder.